prebid/prebid.github.io/prebid-mobile/targeting-params-ios.md

 ## Age and Gender
 {:.no_toc}

-Age and gender can be added to the targeting params directly as shown below.
+Age and gender can be added to the targeting params directly.

 ```
 [[PBTargetingParams sharedInstance] setAge:25];